CrossR/vim-fhicl/README.md

     * Find all files that include the current one  → `<Leader>-fi`.
     * List all `fcl` files in `FHICL_FILE_PATH` → `<Leader>-fa`.
     * Search contents of all `fcl` files → `<Leader>-fs`.
-      * Search function requires `fzf`, https://github.com/junegunn/fzf.vim
+      * Search and list function requires `fzf`, https://github.com/junegunn/fzf.vim
  * Update the `commentstring` variable for `.fcl` files, so commenting plugins work.
  * Sets the `JSON` indentation rules for the `.fcl` files, to give more intelligent auto indentation.
     * **TODO:** Check and update this logic to make sure it works nicely for all files, and all styles of line.